Kronos-192081/DistSys-Spr24/A1/README.md

 - **ENTRYPOINT ["/docker-server"]:**
   - Sets the entry point for the container to run the `/docker-server` executable.

-This Dockerfile follows a multi-stage build approach, optimizing the final image size by using a minimal scratch image for deployment.
+<b> Design Choice: </b> This Dockerfile follows a multi-stage build approach, optimizing the final image size by using a minimal scratch image for deployment.
 It first builds the Go application in one stage and then copies only the necessary artifacts to the final deployment image.
 The resulting container is lightweight and contains only the compiled executable and minimal dependencies.